-If you have a 'private residential tenancy' your landlord needs to give you, in writing:
+If you have a 'private residential tenancy', the law says your landlord needs to give you, in writing:

 - either the 'Easy Read Notes for the Scottish Government Model Tenancy Agreement', or the 'Private Residential Tenancy Statutory Terms Supporting Notes'.

 If your tenancy started on or after 1 December 2017, you're likely to have a private residential tenancy.